10 Places to Sell Your Web Site

 There comes a time when we all have an idea for a web site, we set it up and then…we never have time to work on it.
 There also comes a time when you realize you don’t have the passion you once did, and instead of just letting it die, you want to find a new caretaker for your once beloved web site.
 So, what do you do when one of these situations happens?

 Well, it’s time for you to look into selling it off — but then comes the question of where to do that.
 We’ve collected ten of the best options for you.

-Flippa.com: has the most websites for sale, over 3,000 at time of writing and also has the largest number of buyers, over 600,000 are registered to buy websites and domain names on Flippa.
-Over $130 million in web sites have sold on Flippa since launch in 2009.
+Flippa.com: has the most websites for sale, over 8,700 at time of writing and also has the largest number of buyers, over 800,000 are registered to buy websites and domain names on Flippa.
+They’ve done $165 million in transactions since launch in 2009.
 Flippa comes with a simple interface, a super powerful search feature, the option to upgrade your auction , they charge a small listing fee $9-$19, with a 10% success fee.
 What makes Flippa stand out from the pack is their trust and verification features, like phone number verification and verified Google Analytics traffic stats, which helps boost average selling prices.
-Flippa also attracts serious buyers who are prepared to pay good money for high quality sites through Deal Flow, website broker service.
+Flippa also attracts serious buyers who are prepared to pay good money for high quality sites through Deal Flow, website broker.

 BuySellWebsite.com: BuySellWebsite specializes in established and start-up web sites.
 Established web sites cost $59 for a 2-week listing, or $99 for a two-month long listing (with a free one-month extension, for a total of three months) that includes being featured on the front page.
 Start-up sites cost the same, but don’t include the front page featuring.